mulllhausen/btc-inquisitor/README.md

-    -r DATE_RANGE, --date-range=DATE_RANGE

-Specify the date range to parse (inclusive) as a unix timestamp in the format STARTDATE-ENDDATE.
-If you want to parse starting at the earliest block then simply omit STARTDATE, and if you want to parse ending at the latest block then simply omit ENDDATE.

     -1, --single-record

 Stop searching once the first matching record has been found.
 This option can only be used with --block-hashes or --tx-hashes.
 This option is inactive by default.

+    --start-blockdate=STARTBLOCKDATE

+Specify the block to start parsing data from (inclusive) by its date string.

+This option cannot be specified in conjunction with option --start-blockhash or option --start-blocknum.

+    --start-blockhash=STARTBLOCKHASH

+Specify the block to start parsing data from (inclusive) by its hash string.

+This option cannot be specified in conjunction with option --start-blocknum.

-    -s STARTBLOCKNUM, --start-blocknum=STARTBLOCKNUM
+    --start-blocknum=STARTBLOCKNUM

 Specify the block to start parsing from (inclusive).
 When STARTBLOCKNUM is a positive integer then it signifies the number of blocks from the start, with 0 being the genesis block.
 When STARTBLOCKNUM is a negative integer then it signifies the number of blocks from the end, with -1 being the latest block available.
 When this option is left unspecified then it defaults to 0.

-This option cannot be specified in conjunction with option --start-blockhash.
+This option cannot be specified in conjunction with option --start-blockdate or option --start-blockhash.

-    --start-blockhash=STARTBLOCKHASH

-Specify the block to start parsing data from (inclusive) by its hash string.
-The program greps the blockchain files to locate this block.

-This option cannot be specified in conjunction with option --start-blocknum.